 If you notice a tick bite you should remove the tick as soon as possible.

-It is best to grab the tick as close as possible to the skin, without squeezing its body, with tweezers or a special tick hook, and carefully pull it out.
-When twisting, which is often recommended, there is a slightly higher risk of parts of the tick breaking off.
+Grasp the tick at its front end as near to the skin as possible, without squeezing its body, pointed tweezers or a special tick hook, special tick hook are best, and carefully pull it out.
+When twisting while pulling the tick out, which is often recommended, there is a slightly higher risk of parts of the tick breaking off.

 If parts of the tick remain in the skin when you try to remove a tick, don’t panic.
 This is not the head but only remnants of the hypostome (parts of the mouth).
 With regard to the transmission of pathogens, the remaining tick parts hardly pose a risk.
 The parts of a tick that remain in the skin are rejected by the body within a few days.